Collect call: United Kingdom

+Freefone numbers indicated that a business agreed to automatically accept reverse charge calls to that number.

 United States and Canada

-AT&T no longer operates a collect call service for the United States.
-Competitors include 1-800-COLLECT, which does serve VoIP receivers.

-Verizon terminated the ability to receive collect calls on its landlines in 2016.
+Verizon discontinued collect calls on its landlines in 2016.
+AT&T similarly discontinued its collect call services for the United States.
+1-800-COLLECT remains operational.

-Prior to the introduction of the toll-free 800 area code in 1967, Zenith numbers in the U.S. and Canada, and Enterprise numbers in the U.S. only, indicated to an operator that the business agreed to automatically accept collect calls to that number.
-In the United Kingdom, Freefone numbers provided this service.
+Prior to the introduction of the toll-free 800 area code in 1967, a Zenith number (in the U.S. and Canada) or an enterprise number (in the U.S. only) would indicate to an operator that the business agreed to automatically accept collect calls to that number.